tfhavingfun/OPO-mic-fix/README.md

         adb shell
         ls -l /system/build.prop
-   if it's not 644, then you need to fix the permission (**Watch for typos before you press Enter, otherwise you could fuck up your system**):
+   if it's not 644, then you need to fix the permission (**Watch for typos before you press Enter, otherwise it could fuck up your system**):

         chmod 644 /system/build.prop
 1. Reboot your device: